-In this workshop we will explore specific practices that bode favorably for creating meaning and happiness in our lives.
+In this workshop, we will explore specific practices that encourage more meaning and happiness in our lives.
 We will determine our long-term goals and the skills we should cultivate to realize them.
-There will be all-level vinyasa flow yoga classes as well as restorative yoga classes, and we will practice myriad mindfulness meditations to cultivate non-reactivity in order to reduce drama and de-escalate conflicts.
+There will be all-level Vinyasa flow yoga classes as well as restorative yoga classes, and we will practice myriad mindfulness meditations to cultivate non-reactivity in order to reduce drama and de-escalate conflicts.
 Most importantly, we will learn how to replace the resentments that our minds create with gratitude.
 Please bring a yoga mat.

 CE credit for MFTs, LCSWs, LPCCs and LEPs;